-There may be a period of indifference at first, but a growing appreciation of the benefits can be anticipated as it becomes easier and more pleasant to interact with the state.
+There may be a period of indifference at first, but growing appreciation of the benefits as it becomes easier and more pleasant to interact with the state.

-Will markets and investors welcome it?
+Will economic stakeholders welcome it?

-Business will be highly sympathetic to these reforms, especially if it can see their contribution to the ease of doing business.
+Business will be highly sympathetic to these reforms, especially if it can see the contribution to the ease of doing business.